joaquinOnSoft/OTMMProfanityDetector/README.md

 ![Edit Model](images/0030-edit-model.png)

+> NOTE: You can add the Field Group to all the Models that require this information

+## Validate and apply changes

+Once we have created all the metadata you must deploy your changes in your OTMM instance.

+1. Browse to **Metadata > Metadata editor** at the top menu
+2. Click on **Validate** button at the bottom of the screen
+3. Click on **Apply** button at the bottom of the screen

 # Required .jar files

 > This section is only included to know the original location of the .jar files used in the project.